 L=λwLwp+λtLtp

-where λw,λt are two trade-off parameters that weigh the importance of these two tasks.
+where λw,λt are two tradeoff parameters that weigh the importance of these two tasks.

 Experiments

-This section firstly introduces the datasets, including three public benchmarks and the self-collected video-TSC data set.
+This section first introduces the three public benchmark data sets and the self-collected video-TSC data set.
 Then we perform several ablation studies to verify the effectiveness of our design.
-Last, we compare the proposed method with other state-of-the-art methods and analyze the results.
+Lastly, we compare the proposed method to other state-of-the-art methods.

-Datasets
+Data Sets

-The VE-8 data set (VideoEmotion-8) is collected from Youtube and Flickr and it contains a total of 1,101 videos with average duration 107 seconds.
-These videos are labeled by eight basic categories: anger, anticipation, disgust, fear, joy, sadness, surprise, trust.
-There are at least 100 videos in each category.
-In this paper, we follow the experimental setup of most methods , randomly split the data set ten runs with 2/3 training and 1/3 testing, and report the average results of the ten runs.
+The VideoEmotion-8 (VE-8) data set is collected from YouTube and Flickr, and it contains a total of 1,101 videos with an average duration of 107 seconds.
+These videos are labeled with one of eight emotions: anger, anticipation, disgust, fear, joy, sadness, surprise, or trust.
+Each category contains a minimum of 100 videos.
+We follow the common experimental setup, randomly splitting the data set for ten runs with 2/3 training and 1/3 testing, and report the average results of the ten runs.

-The YF-6 data set (YouTube/Flickr-EkmanSix) consists of 1,637 videos also collected from Youtube and Flickr.
+The YouTube/Flickr-EkmanSix (YF-6) data set consists of 1,637 videos collected from YouTube and Flickr.
 The average duration is 112 seconds.
-These videos are labeled by six basic emotion categories: anger, disgust, fear, joy, sadness, surprise.
+The videos are labeled with one of six basic emotion categories: anger, disgust, fear, joy, sadness, or surprise.
 There are at least 221 videos in each category.
-We use the public splitting: 819 videos for training and 818 for testing.
+We use the public splitting of 819 videos for training and 818 for testing.

-The LIRIS-ACCEDE data set consists of 9,800 videos extracted from 160 movies and is currently the largest dataset for video affective analysis.
+The LIRIS-ACCEDE data set is the largest data set for video affective analysis, consisting of 9,800 videos extracted from 160 movies.
 The videos last between 8 and 12 seconds.
 There are two tasks based on this data set.
-In MediaEval2015 affective impact of movies task, a total of 10,900 (1,100 additional) videos are used for classification.
-These videos are split into 6,144 for training and 4,756 for testing.
+In the MediaEval2015 affective impact of movies task, a total of 10,900 (1,100 additional) videos are used for classification.
+These videos are split into 6,144 videos for training and 4,756 videos for testing.
 For each video, the ground truth consists of the arousal class (calm-neutral-active) and the valence class (negative-neutral-positive).
-MediaEval2016 emotional impact of movies is a regression task and it includes 11,000 videos (1,200 additional), which are split into 9,800 training videos and 1,200 testing videos.
+MediaEval2016 emotional impact of movies is a regression task and includes 11,000 videos (1,200 additional) split into 9,800 training videos and 1,200 testing videos.
 Each video has the absolute affective scores of valence and arousal.